 BHPH is a HUGE business.
-Its estimated that the BHPH business is a 70 BILLION dollar a year business.
+It’s estimated that the BHPH business is a 70 BILLION dollar a year business.
 Get your piece of the pie!

 BHPH finances the “unbankable” customer.
 No traditional lending institution will lend them money.
 They do not fit the traditional lending profile.
 The customer needs a car, the dealer wants to make a profit, and no one will lend the customer the money – so guess what the entrepreneurial car dealer did – that’s right – he financed the deal!
-He makes profit on the front end (the car) and the back end (the financing)!
+He makes a profit on the front end (the car) and the back end (the financing)!

 The BHPH business is nothing but consumer finance at its finest.
-Customers agree to make a average down payment and to make weekly payments to the dealer.
+Customers agree to make an average down payment and to make weekly payments to the dealer.
 The dealer is in the LENDING business really – the car is just something he uses to create a note!

 They are in every town.
 “We finance” “Your job is your credit” They serve an important service to the community.
 They sell cars to people who could never get financed at a traditional dealership.
 However, this service is at a price, a BIG price.
-They will pay high interest rates, usually at the maximum state limit.
-Around 18 - 22%!
+They will pay high-interest rates, usually at the maximum state limit.
+Around 18 – 22%!

-I have one friend who owns a “But Here/Pay Here” lot (also called a "Note Lot") in Texas.
+I have one friend who owns a “Buy Here/Pay Here” lot (also called a “Note Lot”) in Texas.
 He has 300 people bringing him $40 a week.
 That’s $12,000 a week.
 That’s serious cash.
 It takes years to build the business to that level.
 He has MANY repeat customers and tons of referrals because he treats his customers “right”.
-In fact, if the car breaks, he fixes it with NO up front cost to the customer.
+In fact, if the car breaks, he fixes it with NO upfront cost to the customer.
 He just adds the cost to the end of the loan!
-The makes the customer SO happy.
+This makes the customer SO happy.
 Plus the dealer keeps collecting weekly payments!
 He is in the business of collecting payments (also called notes.
 Hence the name, Note Lot), not making repossessions.